mattismoel/delaneys/README.md

 ```
 docker compose -f ./compose.dev.yaml up
 ```

+> The development Docker commands are assumed to be run in the "default" Docker
+> context, which can be used running `docker context use default`.

 Now the dev website can be opened on *https://localhost*.
 The PocketBase API can be found on *https://api.localhost*, and the dashboard on